Shipping Configuration Concept Guide

 Multi shipping enables storefront customers to select different shipping methods for different line items.
 To set up a multi shipping integration, enable the functionality in the system configuration first.

-Shipping rules help evaluate the customer’s address against the available shipping options and only display the shipping options that are available for their location.
+Shipping rules help to evaluate the customer’s address against the available shipping options and only display the shipping options that are available for their location.
 Sellers can configure one or several shipping rules for users or add conditions to target attributes of both buyers and products.
 For instance, you can add an expression offering a free shipping of a certain product.
 Shipping rules examine a customer’s address against the pre-defined rules and the sort order to display only those shipping options that are relevant to a specific customer.

 When OroCommerce reaches the shipping rule with enabled Stop Further Rule Processing flag, the remaining rules are not taken into account, and their shipping methods are not displayed as the shipping options at the checkout.
 This is helpful when you need to enforce the recommended shipping method for any location or applicable conditions.
 For example, use a local shipping vendor for all addresses they handle; or use the specific shipping vendor that has a VIP SLA with a particular customer.
 It is recommended to place this type of rules to the top (e.g., setting their sort order to 1).